-There are several multidisciplinary clinics held at MossRehab, Temple University Hospital and the pediatric hospitals that are of significant educational and clinical value.
-The clinics at MossRehab include the Spina Bifida, Stroke, Spinal Cord Injury, and Prosthetics and Orthotics Clinics.
-All residents on rotations at MossRehab are encouraged to participate in available clinics.
+There are several multidisciplinary clinics held at Temple University Hospital, Good Shepherd Rehabilitation Hospital and Children’s Hospital of Philadelphia (CHOP).
+The clinics Good Shepherd includes are the Spina Bifida, Stroke, Spinal Cord Injury, and Prosthetics and Orthotics Clinics.
+All residents on rotations are encouraged to participate in available clinics.

-Prosthetic and Stroke Follow-up Clinics are held at Temple University Hospital in addition to Sports, Musculoskeletal and Pain.
+Prosthetic and Stroke Follow-up Clinics are held at Temple University Hospital in addition to Sports, Musculoskeletal, Ultrasound teaching and OR time for Spine procedure for Pain Management.

 The resident will fully evaluate the medical and rehabilitative needs of the patients referred from the acute care medical and surgical services.
 The resident will be assigned approximately six to ten consultations per day according to the patient medical acuity, rehabilitation needs and resident capabilities.
 Each resident is assigned to an attending physician who is a member of the full-time or volunteer faculty of Temple University Hospital, Department of Physical Medicine and Rehabilitation.